Are Coursera Courses Worth The Effort?

 MOOC-platforms like Coursera attract millions of students signing up for free, or low-cost, online courses.
 But what about their value for the student?
 Are Coursera courses worth it?

-Free or low-cost online business courses—offered by providers like Coursera, Udemy, and edX—have seen enrolment boom.
+Now, with many people working and studying online, free or low-cost online business courses—offered by providers like Coursera, Udemy, and edX—have seen enrolment boom.
 But is the hype justified?

 How do MOOCs compare to business school degrees?
 Are Coursera courses worth the effort?